 We successfully navigate ordering our kilos — of chicken, lamb, steak, and some boewoers — take them to the back where we must tip the braai men in order to speed up our place in the line.
 We go back, flash some smiles, drop some rand and are told to return in the next 15 minutes or so.

 Walking from the butchery entrance to the backyard where the DJ is spinning, the shisha (or hookah) is puffing, and the drinks (mostly brought in by patrons themselves) are flowing is like a postcard for Black Cape Town.
-Colored, Black, White cool mixing and mingling and all trying to get a piece of sunshine with the smell of charcoal tinged meat and a cool drink to wash it down.
+Coloured, Black, White cool mixing and mingling and all trying to get a piece of sunshine with the smell of charcoal-tinged meat and a cool drink to wash it down.